 Open Anthropology on Gender, Language, & Power

-Following the March 2019 Open Anthropology issue on Walls, Fences, and Barriers: Anthropology on the Border (and see the previous blog-post for additional resources), our upcoming issue will focus on gender, language, and power.
-The issue was tentatively titled “When Women Speak” although that may need to change because of a recent conference and website that has claimed that name.
-Perhaps “Women Speak” or “Women Speaking”–open to suggestions!
+Following the March 2019 Open Anthropology issue on Walls, Fences, and Barriers: Anthropology on the Border (and see the previous blog-post for additional resources), our August 2019 issue focuses on gender, language, and power.
+The issue is titled “Hearing Women Talk.”

 Open Anthropology draws on the Anthrosource/Wiley-Blackwell journals to make available 15 articles as free-to-read for one year.
 We also point to additional resources within and beyond anthropology in our Editors’ Notes and on this blog.

-Resources on Women Speaking
+Resources on Hearing Women Talk

 - There is a brand new Society for Linguistic Anthropology SLA Blog that debuted in 2019.
-Also the Anthropology Blogs 2019 page has some useful feeds.
+Also the Anthropology Blogs page has some useful feeds.

 - Our feature image for this post is from the forthcoming book by Susan Gal and Judith Irvine, Signs of Difference: Language and Ideology in Social Life.